Black lawmakers demand Biden disavow surrogate’s comments

 “I am not racially motivated in any of this,” Harpootlian said.
 “I will not be silenced by those who use race as a shield from criticism. ...
 This is an effort to shield themselves by saying this is racist.”

+Late Wednesday, Steyer accused Harpootlian of having “a horrid track record of disrespecting and disparaging African Americans.”
+In a statement provided to The Associated Press, he went on to call Harpootlian’s comments “Trump-like dirty campaign tactics that the Biden campaign should not tolerate.”

-In a statement, Steyer campaign spokeswoman Tiffiany Vaughn-Jones said Govan was being compensated $10,000 per month, an amount she called “consistent with the salaries of other members of the team in South Carolina.”
+The Steyer campaign said earlier that Govan was being compensated $10,000 per month, an amount it called “consistent with the salaries of other members of the team in South Carolina.”

 The FEC filings show Steyer’s campaign paid Govan $43,000 for work from Oct.
 31 to Dec.
 4. Steyer’s team contends that Govan came on board in September so the amount would essentially account for back pay.